haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 <details>
 <summary> setvirtualaddress</summary>

+## setvirtualaddress

-setvirtualaddress `value`
+setvirtualaddress `pointer`

-*  `value` is a number.
+*  `pointer` is a number (hex).

 Example:
 ```
-setvirtualaddress 2
+setvirtualaddress 0x0D
 ```
 Notes:
 ```
-  # some kind of jump?
-Complicated.
+  # Sets a relative address to be used by other virtual commands.
+  # This is usually used in Mystery Gift scripts.
 ```
 </details>

 <details>
 <summary> setwarpplace</summary>

+## setwarpplace

 setwarpplace `mapbank` `map` `warp` `x` `y`